 Partnerships.
 A partnership must file Form 1065, “U.S. Return of Partnership Income,” for the year it closes.
 You also must report capital gains and losses on Schedule D. Indicate that this is the final return and do the same on Schedule K-1, “Partner’s Share of Income, Deductions, Credits, etc.”

-C corporations.
-File Form 1120, “U.S. Corporation Income Tax Return,” for the year you close.
+C Corporations.
+File Form 1120, “U.S. Corporate Income Tax Return,” for the year you close.
 Report capital gains and losses on Schedule D. Indicate this is the final return.

 Employees and Contract Workers

 If you have employees, you must pay them final wages and compensation owed, make final federal tax deposits and report employment taxes.
 Failure to withhold or deposit employee income, Social Security and Medicare taxes can result in full personal liability for what’s known as the Trust Fund Recovery Penalty.

 If you’ve paid any contractors at least $600 during the calendar year in which you close your business, you must report those payments on Form 1099-NEC, “Nonemployee Compensation.”

 Other Tax Issues

 If your business has a retirement plan for employees, you’ll want to terminate the plan and distribute benefits to participants.
 There are detailed notices, funding, timing and filing requirements that must be met by a terminating plan.
 There are also complex requirements related to flexible spending accounts, Health Savings Accounts, and other programs for your employees.

 We can assist you with many other complicated tax issues related to closing your business, including debt cancellation, use of net operating losses, freeing up any remaining passive activity losses, depreciation recapture, and possible bankruptcy issues.

 We can also advise you on the length of time you need to keep business records.
 You also must cancel your Employer Identification Number (EIN) and close your IRS business account.